stevenfvg/dev-setup/README.md

  2. ### Install WSL

-    To install Linux on Windows we must open the ***PowerShell*** command line and type the following command:
+    To install Linux on Windows we must open the ***PowerShell*** command line and type the following command (it is not necessary to open the terminal as an administrator user):

     ```powershell
     wsl --install
     ```
-    This command will enable the features necessary to run WSL and install the **Ubuntu** distribution of Linux. [(go to the official Microsoft documentation)](https://learn.microsoft.com/en-us/windows/wsl/install).
+    This command will enable the features necessary to run WSL and install the **Ubuntu** Linux distribution. [(go to the official Microsoft documentation for more information)](https://learn.microsoft.com/en-us/windows/wsl/install).

-    If the WSL installation has problems, it is possible that the **Windows Virtualization Platform** is not enabled, run the following command as an administrator user from the ***PowerShell*** command line:
+    Once the WSL installation is complete, enter the following command to reboot the system:

     ```powershell
-    # Enable Virtual Machine Platform feature
-    dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart

-    # Enable the Windows Subsystem for Linux
-    dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart
+    Restart-Computer -Force
     ```

+## Run a script to install development environment in Ubuntu terminal

 <!--